 But he had now eaten so much that he had not enough room to hold it all; the cat and the dog began to quarrel, and at last they scratched him open.
 And once they had done so, they all came tumbling out: the boy with the seven sheep, the bob-tailed colt, the farm-hand, the serving-maid, the man, the woman, the dog and the cat.
 They were all still very much alive, and they fell on the wolf together, killed him and went cheerfully and happily back home again.

-ONCE on a time there was a woman who had an over-grown son who was not very bright.
+Once there was a woman who had an over-grown son who was not very bright.
 She could not send him anywhere with a message because he could never remember what he had been told to say.
 One day she wanted two bushels of buckwheat from the mill, and thinking he would at least be able to get that for her, she said to him, "Can you bring me two bushels of buckwheat from the mill?"

 "Yes, indeed," said he.